 Instead, relax, breathe in that beautiful baby smell and try to see these night breastfeeds as an investment in your child’s wellbeing and your own, and the precious connection between you.

 Pinky McKay is an IBCLC lactation consultant and best selling author of Sleeping Like a Baby and Parenting by Heart (Penguin Random House).
-She is also the creator of Boobie Bikkies, all natural and organic cookies to boost energy and support a healthy milk supply.
+She is also the creator of Boobie Foods, all natural and organic functional foods to nourish breastfeeding mothers.